Interaction-induced topological phase transition at finite temperature

 \textit{Observable consequences.--} The finite temperature topological phase transitions are not witnessed in local thermodynamic observables, like local order parameters and the specific heat, or by divergent length and time scales -- this is ruled out by Peierls' argument.
 Yet, the global topological order parameter characterizing it is experimentally observable, e.g., via interferometry or full counting statistics in cold atomic systems \cite{bakr2009nature,sherson2010nature,bardyn2018prx, jiang2023scipost, wang2023arxiv,zang2023arxiv, huang2024arxiv, mao2024arxiv}.
 At zero temperature instead, the topological phase transition is accompanied by a spectral gap closing, and thus a thermodynamic transition \cite{resta1999prl, souza2000prb, tasaki2023jmp}.

-\textit{Conclusion.--} We have identified a novel topological phase transition caused by the proliferation of domain walls, resulting from the combined effect of interaction and thermal fluctuations.
+\textit{Conclusion.--} Topological phases in mixed states can be captured via a experimentally observable non-local order parameters, which describe topological terms in the partition function and reflect anomalous boundary states.
+Phase transitions are marked by Lee-Yang zeros, representing a mixed-state generalization of the gap closing condition and providing a finer structure in the phase diagram compared to previous studies based on quantum circuits \cite{roberts2017pra}.
+We have identified a novel topological phase transition caused by the proliferation of domain walls, resulting from the combined effect of interaction and thermal fluctuations.
 Central to our findings is the non-local nature of the mixed state topological order parameter, circumventing Peierls' argument and serving as a bulk indicator of the bulk-boundary correspondence.
 It attaches a phase factor to domain walls.
 This bears similarities to the phase transition in disordered topological matter at zero temperature \cite{li2009prl,fu2012prl, konig2012prb, altland2014prl}, in that both are caused by decorated defects, but they are distinct by the origin of the attached phase factor.
 The mechanism seems general, suggesting such transitions to occur in other instances of symmetry protected quantum matter and higher dimensions, beyond the SSH-Hubbard model studied here.
 The phenomenology of the mixed state transition, which proceeds without standard thermodynamic (local) signatures, motivates exploring the connection to transitions in the quantum information content of mixed states, which come with a similar phenomenology \cite{fan2024prxQ}.
 More generally, such transitions present new avenues for many-body physics, by exploring the relationship between mixed state topology and topological quantum memory under noise \cite{dennis2002jmp,hastings2011prl, huang2024ci, fan2024prxQ}.

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{section}} [1]{[S#1]} [1]{S#1}